-I confirm that the terms and conditions which will apply to the project are those set out in the RIBA Conditions of Appointment for Small Works (SW/ 99), two copies of which are enclosed.
+I confirm that the terms and conditions which will apply to the project are those set out in the RIBA Conditions of Appointment for Small Works (SW/99)/Concise Agreement for the Appointment of an Architect (C-Con-07-A) including Concise Conditions, Fees and Expenses, Services for a Small Project and document 'A' setting out your requirements and information concerning the site [delete as appropriate], two copies of which are enclosed.
 They are completed in accordance with the terms we discussed and negotiated with you on an individual basis.
-I should be pleased if you would check that you are entirely happy with them.
+Although we read through each document together and agreed the amendments as shown, I should be pleased if you would check again that you are entirely happy with them.

-- 1. The law of the contract will be the law of [insert the relevant law, e.g. 'England and Wales' or 'Northern Ireland']. - 2.
-The time limit on the commencement of actions under this Agreement will be [insert the number of years, bearing in mind that the statutory period is 6 years for contracts under hand and 12 years for contracts executed as a deed]. - 3.
+- 1. The law of the contract will be the law of [insert the relevant law, e.g., 'England and Wales' or 'Northern Ireland']. - 2.
+The time limit on the commencement of actions under this agreement will be [insert the number of years, bearing in mind that the statutory period is 6 years for contracts under hand and 12 years for contracts executed as a deed] from the date of practical completion of the building contract or the last performance of services, whichever is earlier. - 3.
 The limit of my liability will be £ [insert the limit of your liability, taking into account your PI insurance and the likely construction cost].

-Letter 3e continued

-- 4. I maintain professional indemnity insurance cover of £ [insert amount] for any one occurrence or series of occurrences arising out of one event. - 5.
-I will carry out the services so indicated on the Schedule of Services.
+Letter 8 continued 4.
+I maintain professional indemnity insurance cover of £ [insert amount] for any one occurrence or series of occurrences arising out of one event [or insert the description provided by your insurers].
+5. I will carry out the services so indicated on the Schedule of Services [substitute 'Schedule of Services for Small Project' when using C-Con-07-A].
 I expect that [insert number] visits to the Works will be necessary.
-Other activities list the services which I can provide at an additional charge. - 6.
-Fees will be charged on a percentage/lump sum/time [delete as appropriate] basis.

-[Then add either:]

-The percentage will be [insert figure] % of the total Construction Cost.

-The lump sum will be £ [insert amount].

-[Then add:]

-The time charge will be [set out details of the hourly rates for all categories of staff who will be working on the project].

-- 7. All expenses of whatever kind incurred in connection with this appointment will be charged on the fees at my usual rates. - 8.
-[Either:] VAT is chargeable on all my fees and expenses.
-[Or:] I am not registered for VAT, but VAT will be charged on fees and expenses if, during the appointment, I become registered.
+I can 6. provide other services at an additional charge.
+Fees will be charged on a percentage/ lump sum/ time [delete as appropriate] basis.
+[Then add either:] The percentage will be [insert figure]% of the total Construction Cost.
+[Or :] The lump sum will be £ [insert amount].
+[Then add:] The time charge will be [set out details of the hourly rates for all categories of staff who will be working on the project].
+[Delete this paragraph 6 where Fees and Expenses are being used with C-Con-07-A.] 7.
+All expenses of whatever kind incurred in connection with this appointment will be charged on the fees at my usual rates.
+[Delete this paragraph 7 where Fees and Expenses are being used with C-Con-07-A.] [continued]

-Letter 3e continued